ShivangiGautam001/New-York-Time-API-Angular-10/README.md

 ## Install npm packages

-Install the npm packages described in the package.json and verify that it works:
+Install the npm packages described in the package.json and verify that it works.
 Run `npm install` to install `node_modules`, it will install dependencies required to run the application.

 ## Development server